 Sydney Criminal Lawyers is Australia’s leading and most awarded criminal law defence firm.

-Seven years ago, they embarked on an SEO strategy that has since driven highly valuable traffic to their site.
+Nine years ago, they embarked on an SEO strategy that has since driven highly valuable traffic to their site.

 This case study delves into how long tail keywords have worked in their favour.